System Design Interview Tips

 - Take a walk before the interview to clear your mind and get your brain working.

-- Don’t try to make friends with the interviewer, just focus on solving the problem.
+- Communicate with your interviewer, but don’t try to make friends with them; just focus on solving the problem.

-- Pause at significant milestones to check if the interviewer has questions or feedback.
-Don’t speak non-stop.
+- Lead the conversation but don’t monologue.
+Pause at milestones to see if the interviewer has questions or feedback.

 - 1MB or 1M -> 1e6